sjerrietukkel/frontend-data/README.md

 ```

 ## Data Restructering
+Using the OBA-Scraper I retrieved all 19462 german books, which litterally took 35 minutes. and filtered them on publication place, and publication year.
+However, it wasn't structered the way I wanted .

-This was what I spend the majority of the two weeks on.
+That's what I spend the majority of the two weeks on.
 The example I based my graph on (https://beta.observablehq.com/@mbostock/d3-multi-line-chart) used the following structure:
 ```js
 [
     {